-Falls in the home are very common amongst the elderly.
+Falls in the home can be very common for older peopel.
 Most falls are preventable and are not a natural part of ageing.
 Many older people will hide their falls as they fear interference and losing their independence.

 However, if they were assisted to take simple steps to help themselves much pain, hospitalisation and injury could be avoided.